Highfield SMAT H.E.A.T. – Hostile Environment Awareness Training

 Course Description

-The aim of the HEAT Course is to deliver predeployment training to personnel (ex. from Public Entities, as well as Governmental, non-Governmental Organizations and the Military) selected to be deployed on low/medium/high risk missions or recently deployed on such missions in complex or hostile environments.
+The aim of the HEAT Course is to deliver predeployment training to personnel (ex. from Public Entities, as well as Governmental, non-Governmental Organizations and the Military, Journalists, buisenessmen and workers) selected to be deployed on low/medium/high risk missions or recently deployed on such missions in complex or hostile environments.
 These international missions can last normally from one week up to two years.

 All staff should have completed a general introductory course in crisis management operations (eBASE and eSAFE, for example) or have acquired relevant experience in international field operations.